-People who have simple partial seizures do not lose consciousness.
+People who have focal aware seizures do not lose consciousness.
 However, some people, although fully aware of what’s going on, find they can’t speak or move until the seizure is over.
 They remain awake and aware throughout.
-Sometimes they can talk quite normally to other people during the seizure.
-And they can usually remember exactly what happened to them while it was going on.
-However, simple partial seizures can affect movement, emotion, sensations and feelings in unusual and sometimes even frightening ways.
+Sometimes they can talk quite normally to other people during the seizure, and they can usually remember exactly what happened to them while it was going on.
+However, focal aware seizures can affect movement, emotion, sensations, and feelings in unusual and sometimes even frightening ways.
 These seizures are usually brief lasting less than 2 minutes.

 Sometimes the seizure activity spreads to other parts of the brain, so another type of seizure follows the simple focal seizure.
-This can be a complex partial seizure or a secondarily generalized seizure.
+This can be a focal impaired seizure or a secondary generalized seizure.

 Doctors often divide simple focal seizures into categories depending on the type of symptoms the person experiences:

-No first aid necessary unless seizure becomes convulsive, then follow first aid for Tonic-Clonic seizures or Complex Partial seizures.
-When a simple partial seizure ends, the person can often go back to doing whatever they were doing before it started.
+No first aid is necessary unless seizure becomes convulsive, then follow first aid for Tonic-Clonic seizures or focal impaired seizures.
+When a focal aware seizure ends, the person can often go back to doing whatever they were doing before it started.

-Complex partial seizures (psychomotor seizures) are called “complex” because they impair consciousness and “partial” because they begin in a limited area of the brain.
+Focal impaired seizures are “focal” because they begin in a limited area of the brain.
 They usually start in a small part of the temporal or frontal lobe and move to other areas of the brain that affect alertness and awareness.
-So during a complex partial seizure, for example, a person’s eyes may be open and they may be moving but in reality “nobody’s home.”
+They are “impaired” because they impair consciousness.
+So, during a focal impaired seizure, a person’s eyes may be open and they may be moving but in reality “nobody’s home.”

 The greatest danger of an unexpected seizure occurs when the person is driving a car or operating dangerous equipment.
 Those with seizures that impair consciousness or control of movement should avoid these activities as directed by their physician or state driving laws.
 In some cases, potentially dangerous equipment can be used safely if adequate precautions are taken.

-Complex partial seizures are the most common type of seizure experienced by people with epilepsy.
-Anyone can get them, but they may be more likely in people who have had a head injury, brain infection, stroke or a brain tumor.
-However often the cause is unknown.
+Focal impaired seizures are the most common type of seizure experienced by people with epilepsy.
+Anyone can get them, but they may be more likely in people who have had a head injury, brain infection, stroke, or a brain tumor.
+However, often the cause is unknown.

-During a complex focal seizure, the person usually becomes motionless and stares or makes automatic movements such as fumbling movements of the hands.
-Other behaviors during complex partial seizures may cause concern, but are not dangerous to the patient or other people.
-These include screaming, kicking, ripping up papers, disrobing, If someone is known to have unusual automatisms, he or she should be led in a quiet and reassuring manner-not forcibly-out of public places, such as an office or store.
+During a focal impaired seizure, the person usually becomes motionless and stares or makes automatic movements such as fumbling movements of the hands.
+Other behaviors during focal impaired seizures may cause concern, but are not dangerous to the patient or other people.
+These include screaming, kicking, ripping up papers, disrobing, If someone is known to have unusual automatisms, he or she should be led in a quiet and reassuring manner (not forcibly) out of public places, such as an office or store.

-Complex partial seizures can turn into a secondarily generalized seizure lasting between 30 seconds and two minutes.
+Focal Impaired seizures can turn into a secondary generalized seizure lasting between 30 seconds and two minutes.
 Afterward the person may be tired or confused for about 15 minutes and may not be able to return to normal functioning for several hours.

-When someone has a complex focal seizure, speak quietly and in a reassuring manner, because some persons have only partial impairment of consciousness and can react to emotional or physical stimulation.
+When someone has a focal impaired seizure speak quietly and in a reassuring manner, because some persons have only partial impairment of consciousness and can react to emotional or physical stimulation.
 Do not yell at the person, or restrain him or her unless absolutely necessary, which is rare.
-The most important aspect of first aid during a complex partial seizure is to keep the person safe from harm.
+The most important aspect of first aid during a focal impaired seizure is to keep the person safe from harm.

 Infantile Spasms (IS) is a rare form of epilepsy that typically begin in the first 4- 8 months of life and is characterized by a flexion (bending and jerking) of the trunk or extremities (arms and legs), and is often mistaken for colic.
 An episode can range from a subtle head jerk to a flexion that lasts for a few seconds and most often occurs in clusters.